Your IT & Tech Mates

 4. Authority and consent

-The provider confirms it has authority to hand over each device and request assessment, quote or repair, or has obtained the required permission from the device owner, family, authorised representative, parent/guardian, resident, staff member or organisation.
+The service partner confirms it has authority to hand over each device and request assessment, quote or repair, or has obtained the required permission from the device owner, family, authorised representative, parent/guardian, resident, staff member or organisation.

 5. Chain of custody

-Pickup and return may be recorded with batch number, device reference, timestamp, technician name, provider staff handover name, accessories, condition notes, photos, location, return recipient and status changes.
-Provider contacts should check returned devices promptly and notify us of any concern as soon as practical.
+Pickup and return may be recorded with group number, device reference, timestamp, technician name, service partner staff handover name, accessories, condition notes, photos, location, return recipient and status changes. service partner contacts should check returned devices promptly and notify us of any concern as soon as practical.

 6. No passcodes or sensitive details in forms